vikkiorrikki/Health-Assistant/README.md

 First tab - Calendar with Events to Docotors.
 Second tab - List of categories of doctors.
 Inside each category user can create own set of Events.

-Use MVP.
-Will be moved to CoreData.
+MVP, CoreData.

-Designe you can see in Design folder.
+Design you can see in Design folder.